 Without Ron and Hermione's help (Hermione's, mostly), this place would've looked like a shit hole since Harry can't decorate things for shit.

-"I better take him home," Hermione said, smiling at Harry as she struggled to hoist her husband up.
+"I better take him home," Hermione says, smiling at Harry as she struggled to hoist her husband up.
 Ron slept like a log.
 "If it gets too lonely, know that you're always welcome at our place.
 We'll see you tomorrow, Harry."

-Harry chuckled to himself before he turned towards the fire again, memories flashing in his head like slideshow.
+Harry chuckles to himself before he turned towards the fire again, memories flashing in his head like slideshow.
 He recalled the Fiendfyre Crabbe started in the Room of Requirement and how Harry had made the decision to save Malfoy's life, grabbing that pale, slim-fingered hand and taking him to safety while the blond clutched onto Harry's waist, shaken by his friend's death.

 It's been a long time since he last met Malfoy - four years, to be exact.
 He hasn't crossed paths with the blond ever since the Ministry hearing when the Wizengamot agreed to free Malfoy and his mother Narcissa from all charges upon hearing Harry's testimony.